Partitioning extracts content from raw unstructured files and outputs that content as structured document elements.

 PDF files, for example, vary in quality and complexity.
 In simple cases, traditional natural language processing (NLP) extraction techniques might be enough to extract all the text out of a document.
 In other cases, advanced image-to-text models are required to process a PDF file.
 Some of these strategies implement rule-based workflows, which can be faster and cheaper, because they always extract in the same way, but you might sometimes get lower-quality resolution.
 Other strategies implement model-based workflows, which can be slower and costlier because they require a model that performs inference, but you can get higher-quality resolution.
 When you choose a partitioning strategy for your files, you should be mindful of these speed, cost, and quality trade-offs.
 For example, the Fast strategy can be about 100 times faster than leading image-to-text models.

-To choose one of these strategies, select one of the Strategy options in the Transform section of a workflow:
+To choose one of these strategies, select one of the Partition Strategy options in the Partitioner node of a workflow: